Cyebukayire/Cyebukayire/README.md

 I'm an ✨AI enthusiast✨ with self motivation and natural passion for continous learning and development.

-I like to do things the right way and also believe you only get waht you want in life through hardwork, dedication and commitment.
+I like to do things the right way and also believe you only get what you want in life through hardwork, dedication and commitment.

 - 🔭 I’m currently working on Deep Learning Project with Tensorflow and OpenCV-python.